SixdegreeLab/MasteringChainAnalytics/en/ch21/ch21-btc-analysis.md

 ![historical_trend.png](img/historical_trend.png)

-However, the time period of this chart is too long, and it's difficult to clearly see recent changes in CDD from this chart.
+However, the time period of this chart is too long and it's difficult to clearly see recent changes in CDD from this chart.
 Therefore, I've added a trend for the recent period.

 ![recent_trend.png](img/recent_trend.png)